ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 * BALO files fetched from Central.
 * BIR files generated during the compilation.
-* JAR file generated during the compile
+* JAR file generated during the compilation

 Here the balo cache will be common across any version of ballerina and BIR and JAR cache will be ballerina version specific.